San Francisco Bay Area: Music

-During the 1980s and early 1990s, the Bay Area became home to one of the largest and most influential thrash metal scenes in the world, with contributions from 3 of the "Big Four" of thrash metal, namely Metallica, Slayer, and Megadeth, and the emergence of the avant-garde metal with bands such as Giant Squid, Grayceon, and Ludicra.
-The post-grunge era in the 1990s featured prominent Bay Area bands Third Eye Blind of San Francisco, Counting Crows of Berkeley, and Smash Mouth of San Jose, and later pop punk rock bands like Green Day.
-The 1990s also saw the emergence of the influential hyphy movement in hip hop, derived from the Oakland slang for "hyperactive", and pioneered by Bay Area rappers Andre "Mac Dre" Hicks, Mistah Fab, and E-40.
+During the 1980s and early 1990s, the Bay Area became home to heavy metal and hard rock bands and also to one of the largest and most influential thrash metal scenes, with contributions from Exodus, Testament, Death Angel, Forbidden, Vio-lence, Lȧȧz Rockit, Possessed and Blind Illusion.
+Additionally, three of the "Big Four" thrash metal bands, Metallica, Slayer and Megadeth, while from Los Angeles, contributed to Bay Area thrash metal by frequently playing shows in the area, especially early in their careers.

+The post-grunge era in the 1990s featured prominent Bay Area bands Third Eye Blind, Counting Crows, and Smash Mouth, and pop punk rock bands such as Green Day.
+The 1990s also saw the emergence of the hyphy movement in hip hop, derived from the Oakland slang for "hyperactive", and pioneered by Bay Area rappers Andre "Mac Dre" Hicks, Mistah Fab, and E-40.
 Other notable rappers from the Bay Area include Lil B, Tupac Shakur, MC Hammer, Too $hort, and G-Eazy.
-Today, much of the rap coming out of Oakland and the East Bay is "conscious rap", which concerns itself with social issues and awareness.
+Today, much of Oakland and East Bay rap is "conscious rap", which concerns itself with social issues and awareness.

 The Bay Area is also home to hundreds of classical music ensembles, from community choirs to professional orchestras, such as the San Francisco Symphony, California Symphony, Fremont Symphony Orchestra, Oakland Symphony and the San Francisco Chamber Orchestra.

 Theater

-According to the regional theater service organization Theatre Bay Area, the San Francisco Bay Area is the third largest center of activity for theater companies and actors in the United States, after the New York City and Chicago metropolitan areas, with 400 companies spread throughout the region.
-The organization was founded in 1976 by the Magic Theatre and American Conservatory Theater (ACT) in San Francisco and the Berkeley Repertory Theatre in Berkeley.
-The latter two, along with the San Francisco Mime Troupe and Palo Alto-based Theatreworks, have since gone on to win one Regional Theatre Tony Award each.
-Several famous actors have arisen from the Bay Area's theatre community, including Daveed Diggs from Hamilton and Darren Criss from Hedwig, A Very Potter Musical, and Glee.
-Locally, well-regarded actors include James Carpenter, a stage actor who has performed at the ACT, Berkeley Repertory, and San Jose Repertory Theatre among others, Rod Gnapp of the Magic Theatre Company, Sean San Jose, one of the founders of the Campo Santo theater, and Campo Santo member Margo Hall.
+The Bay Area is the third largest center of activity for theater companies and actors in the United States, after the New York City and Chicago metropolitan areas, with 400 companies in the region.
+Theatre Bay Area was founded in 1976 by the Magic Theatre and American Conservatory Theater (ACT) in San Francisco and the Berkeley Repertory Theatre in Berkeley.
+The latter two, along with the San Francisco Mime Troupe and Palo Alto-based Theatreworks, have each won one Regional Theatre Tony Award.

+Several famous actors have emerged from the Bay Area's theatre community, including Daveed Diggs and Darren Criss.
+Other local actors include James Carpenter, a stage actor who has performed at the ACT, Berkeley Repertory, and San Jose Repertory Theatre among others, and Rod Gnapp of the Magic Theatre Company, Sean San Jose, Campo Santo member Margo Hall, and one of the founders of the Campo Santo theater.

 The Bay Area also has an active youth theater scene.
-ACT and the Berkeley Repertory both run classes and camps for young actors, as do the Peninsula Youth Theater and Willow Glen Children’s Theatre in the Peninsula and South Bay, Bay Area Children's Theater and Danville Children’s Musical Theater in the East Bay, and Marin Shakespeare in the North Bay, among many others.
+ACT and the Berkeley Repertory both run classes and camps for young actors, as do the Peninsula Youth Theater, Willow Glen Children's Theatre, Bay Area Children's Theater, Danville Children's Musical Theater, Marin Shakespeare, and many others.